JTan242/Spampede/README.md

    ```

 2. **Set Up the Project:**
-   - Open the project in your preferred Java Integrated Development Environment (IDE), such as Eclipse or IntelliJ IDEA.
+   - Open the project in your preferred Java Integrated Development Environment (IDE), such as Eclipse.
    - Ensure that all dependencies are properly configured within your IDE.

 ## Usage